TechnicJelle/CMGT_GraduationReport/report.typ

 technologies within that part of the field of work the training course aims at.
 The starting professional can conduct technical research and analysis_ ]
+During this project, I solidified my knowledge of modern GPU APIs, by doing a lot of research into them, both theoretically, by reading online, and practically, by making prototypes with them.

+I also got more hands-on experience with multiple promising GPU APIs, like SDL3's GPU API and Vulkan.
+In regards to Vulkan, I also learned how to use some common partial abstractions, and some more modern features of Vulkan, like modern synchronization, dynamic rendering, and compute shaders.

+I also learned about the different paradigms that GPU API abstraction layers might have.

 ==== 2.
 Designing and prototyping